 What Do You Do To Get Out?

 Just because your site has been sandboxed doesn’t mean that you stop work.
-There are a number of things that you can continue to do so that when the site is released it should start ranking better immediately for all the posts.
+There are a number of things that you can continue to do so that when the site is released, it would start ranking better immediately for all the posts.

-- Continue producing good quality material so that when you are out of the sandbox there is plenty of content to start ranking.
+- Continue producing good quality, long-form material with long-tail keywords so that when you are out of the sandbox there is plenty of content to start ranking.

-- Work at improving the rank of existing posts on established sites as well as producing new content.
+- Work at improving the rank of existing posts as well as producing new content.
 New posts and links may be delayed slightly in their ranking.

 - Use social media to drive traffic and prove to Google that everything is genuine.

 - Make sure your website host is reputable

 Acquiring backlinks from authoritative sites may help to move the site out of the sandbox quicker, but these are not easy to get for newbies.

 You may be thinking about giving up at this point and think that you will never be ranked.
 This isn’t the case.
 Sandboxing usually only affects popular high traffic keywords, stick to long tailed keywords and continue ranking highly for these terms while you wait.

 Remember, the purpose of sandboxing is for Google to see which are genuine sites and which are spam, so if you stop producing content, that could be an indicator to the search engine that your site isn’t genuine.